1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 What is ConfigMap?

-ConfigMap is a Kubernetes resources that decouples configuration from pods and other Kubernetes resources.
+ConfigMap is a Kubernetes resource that decouples configuration from pods and other Kubernetes resources.

 “A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.